chupverse/Simulations-for-GC-RCT/README.md

-R codes used in the article titled: G-computation
+R codes used in the article titled: G-computation for incre